 Diagnosis of Biphasic Mesothelioma

-The diagnosis of biphasic mesothelioma begins with identifying the exposure to asbestos and ordering chest or abdominal X-rays.
-CT scans of the abdomen and/or the chest may be ordered to find areas that might be associated with pleural or peritoneal cancer.
+The diagnosis of biphasic mesothelioma begins with imaging tests.
+Doctors may order X-rays or CT scans of the abdomen and/or the chest.
 PET scans are sometimes done to locate metastases.
-In a PET scan, the patient is given radioactive glucose which is taken up to a greater degree in cancer cells.
-The scan detects the areas of increased uptake of the radioactive cellular fuel.
+In a PET scan, the patient is given radioactive glucose.
+Cancer cells absorb this substance faster than healthy cells.
+The scan then detects the areas where the radioactive material gathered.

 Treatment of Biphasic Mesothelioma

-Because there are two different cell types in varying amounts, treatment of this type of cancer is highly individualized.
-Cancers that have more epithelioid cells in them and are Stage 1 or Stage 2 disease can be treated with a combination of surgery, chemotherapy, and radiation therapy.
-For those identified in stage 3 or stage 4, the disease may already have spread too far throughout the body so that potentially curative surgery can not done.
+Biphasic mesothelioma treatment is highly individualized.
+The stage of your disease is also important.
+Stage 1 and 2 patients with more epithelioid cells often get surgery, chemotherapy and radiation.
+In stage 3 and 4, the disease may already have spread too far throughout the body.
+If it has spread too far, potentially curative surgery can not done.
 These patients may have palliative surgery to reduce symptoms or to have a better quality of life.

-There are newer treatments out there for patients with biphasic therapy, including intensity-modulated radiation therapy, photodynamic therapy and gene therapy.
+Did You Know?
+There are newer treatments out there for patients with biphasic therapy.
+Some of these include: intensity-modulated radiation therapy, photodynamic therapy and gene therapy.

 Prognosis of Biphasic Mesothelioma

-The prognosis of biphasic mesothelioma depends on the relative ratio of epithelioid cells to sarcomatoid cells.
-Those who have more epithelioid cells often live longer than patients with more sarcomatoid cells.
+The prognosis of biphasic mesothelioma depends on the ratio of epithelioid to sarcomatoid cells.
 The average life expectancy of a patient with biphasic mesothelioma is 8-21 months.
+Those who have more epithelioid cells often live longer.